Most Domain Time II components can be installed or removed from the command-line, including on remote machines.

 for each component (DTSERVER.REG for Server, DTCLIENT.REG for Client).

-If you change the overall defaults, be sure to make a backup copy so you can revert if necessary.
+If you decide to modify these files to change the overall defaults, be sure to make a backup copy so you can revert if necessary.

 IMPORTANT: A number of registry settings on a running Domain Time system are machine-specific,